Teachers sue over Trump's immigration crackdown, saying students are staying home

 WASHINGTON (AP) — Labor unions representing millions of educators and school employees are suing President Donald Trump's administration over its immigration crackdown, saying arrests near school campuses are terrorizing children and their teachers, leading some students to drop out.

 At the start of Trump's second term, his Republican administration said it would allow immigration arrests at schools — long considered off limits.
-That violated the law, argues the lawsuit from the two largest U.S. teacher unions, the National Education Association and the American Federation of Teachers.
+That violated the law, argues the lawsuit from the two largest U.S. teacher unions, the National Education Association and the American Federation of Teachers, which represent more than 4 million school employees nationwide.

 Also joining the lawsuit are educators from an Oregon preschool where masked agents broke a car window and dragged a student's father from his car shortly after the child had been dropped off.
 The arrival of police prompted the school to go into a lockdown, with teachers playing music so students couldn't hear the commotion outside.